tekknolagi/isdt/index.md

 ## Academic Integrity

 You are expected to adhere to [Tufts' Academic Integrity Policy][tufts-policy] in this course.
-Plagarism of code or answers to assignments is strictly probihited, as is sharing answers with or accepting answers from others.
+Plagiarism of code or answers to assignments is strictly prohibited, as is sharing answers with or accepting answers from others.

 You are allowed to reference Linux man pages and any open source projects while completing assignments.
 You are also allowed to read any internet resource,